borisMI7/s21_ML2/README.md

 3. Intro data analysis part 2
    1. Let's generate additional features for better model quality.
 Consider a column called "Features".
 It consists of a list of highlights of the current flat.
    2. Remove unused symbols ([,], ', ", and space) from the column.
-   3. Split values in each row with the separator "," and collect the result in one huge list for the whole dataset.
+   3. Get all values in each list and collect the result in one huge list for the whole dataset.
 You can use DataFrame.iterrows().
    4. How many unique values does a result list contain?
    5. Let's get acquainted with the new library — Collections.
 With this package you could effectively get quantity statistics about your data.
    6. Count the most popular functions from our huge list and take the top 20 for this moment.
-   7. If everything is correct, you should get next values:  'Elevator', 'HardwoodFloors', 'CatsAllowed', 'DogsAllowed', 'Doorman', 'Dishwasher', 'NoFee', 'LaundryinBuilding', 'FitnessCenter', 'Pre-War', 'LaundryinUnit', 'RoofDeck', 'OutdoorSpace', 'DiningRoom', 'HighSpeedInternet', 'Balcony', 'SwimmingPool', 'LaundryInBuilding', 'NewConstruction', 'Terrace'.
+   7. If everything is correct, you should get next values:  'Elevator', 'CatsAllowed', 'HardwoodFloors', 'DogsAllowed', 'Doorman', 'Dishwasher', 'NoFee', 'LaundryinBuilding', 'FitnessCenter', 'Pre-War', 'LaundryinUnit', 'RoofDeck', 'OutdoorSpace', 'DiningRoom', 'HighSpeedInternet', 'Balcony', 'SwimmingPool', 'LaundryInBuilding', 'NewConstruction', 'Terrace'.
    8. Now create 20 new features based on the top 20 values: 1 if the value is in the "Feature" column, otherwise 0.
    9. Extend our feature set with 'bathrooms', 'bedrooms', 'interest_level' and create a special variable feature_list with all feature names.
 Now we have 23 values.
 All models should be trained on these 23 features.